odkr/lpassh-add/README.rst

 ``lpassh-add`` expects that:

-1. You have a folder named "SSh keys" in your LastPass account (you can set a different folder by setting the environment variable ``LPASSH_ADD_FOLDER``);
+1. You have a folder named "SSh keys" in your LastPass account (you can pick a different folder by setting the environment variable ``LPASSH_ADD_FOLDER``);
-   that folder contains all -- and only -- your SSh key pairs as Secure Notes;
+   that folder contain all your SSh key pairs as Secure Notes;
    and those notes are of the Note Type "SSH Key" .
 2. You store, for each key pair:
    (a) the passphrase for the private key under "Passphrase" and